-Are You?
+A re You?
 Can You?
 Do You Like To?
-Practical Fix electronic equipment Hunt or fish Athletic Solve mechanical problems Work outdoors Reliable Start a campfire Be physically active ' [Mechanically inclined Play a sport Use your hands A nature lover Read a blueprint Build or repair things Shy or modest Work on cars Operate tools & machinery R Total =
+Practical Fix electronic equipment Hunt or fish Athletic Reliable Solve mechanical problems Work outdoors Start a campfire Be physically active ' [Mechanically inclined Play a sport Use your hands A nature lover Read a blueprint Build or repair things Shy or modest Work on cars Operate tools & machinery R Total =

-A re You?
+Are You?
 Can You?
 Do You Like To?

 Curious Think abstractly Use a telescope

 Analytical Solve math problems Use computers

 Scientific Conduct research Work independently

 Observant Do complex calculations Play chess

 Precise Perform laboratory work Read scientific magazines

 Self-motivated Analyze data Experiment or observe events

 I Total =

 Are You?
+Sensitive or emotional Can You?
 Can You?
-Do You Like To?
-Sensitive or emotional Work independently Collect artwork Creative Sketch, draw, paint Attend concerts or plays Intuitive Play a musical instrument Read fiction, plays, poetry Imaginative Write stories or poems Work on crafts Independent Act or perform Take photographs Romantic Dance Decorate A Total =
+Work independently Collect artwork Creative Sketch, draw, paint Attend concerts or plays Intuitive Play a musical instrument Read fiction, plays, poetry Imaginative Write stories or poems Work on crafts Independent Act or perform Take photographs 1 Romantic Dance Decorate A Total =